OguzhanCOG/EnhanceFX/README.md

 All current repository clones/pulls should be aware of the changes made to the series in light of version 6.0.0 and onwards.
 V's architecture & card is on track for repo-limited deprecation.

+The architectures stand at around 15 billion parameters w/o any modification.
+This is *not* indicative of performance, and is *not* the size of any test-ready, or working versions of the model series.

 Please note that this markdown is more detailed than any other reference to EFXVEP, such as LinkedIn.

 © OguzhanCOG: EnhanceFX™ Series, All Rights Reserved.